pmkap/deckrypt/README.md

 Combinations are separated by semicolons and thus build a sequence.

 ### Security
-Let's take  a standard game contoller like the one from the PS2 or the Steam Deck let's only use the thumbs and index fingers.
+Let's take a standard game contoller like the one from the PS2 or the Steam Deck and let's only use the thumbs and index fingers.
 Each of those fingers is restricted to their own set of reachable controls.

 | Finger |Controls |
 | --- | --- |